incoresoft-ukraine/incoresoft-export-core/README.md

 ### Option 2: Include in Your Project

-Download the library files from [Releases](https://github.com/user/repo/releases):
+Download the library files from [Releases](https://github.com/incoresoft-ukraine/incoresoft-export-core/releases):

 - `incoresoft-export-core.umd.js` - For `<script>` tag usage
 - `incoresoft-export-core.es.js` - For ES modules
-- `style.css` - Required styles (optional, only if using Vue components)

 #### Using Script Tag (UMD)